-"full shield" LLP statutes of a number of states (including Colorado, Georgia, Idaho, Indiana, Maryland, Minnesota and New York) insulate a partner from personal liability for any debts, obligations or liabilities of, or chargeable to, the partnership, if such liability would exist solely by reason of their being partners, rendering professional services, or participating in the conduct of the business of the LLP, but do not protect a partner from liability arising from the partner's own negligence, wrongful acts or misconduct, or from that of any person acting under his direct supervision and control.
-734
+2. LLP Now Nationwide.
+The LLP has spread beyond its Texas roots, and now every state has adopted an LLP statute.
+As the adoption of LLP statutes became more widespread, the LLP statutes of an increasing number of states protected partners from liabilities arising other than from the negligence, malpractice, wrongful acts or misconduct of other partners and employees.763 The "full shield" LLP statutes of a number of states (including Colorado, Georgia, Idaho, Indiana, Maryland, Minnesota and New York) insulate a partner from personal liability for any debts, obligations or liabilities of, or chargeable to, the partnership, if such liability would exist solely by reason of their being partners, rendering professional services, or participating in the conduct of the business of the LLP, but do not protect a partner from liability arising from the partner's own negligence, wrongful acts or misconduct, or from that of any person acting under his direct supervision and control.764

-Although Texas was the first jurisdiction in the nation to permit the creation of limited liability partnerships, TRPA lagged behind other jurisdictions in providing partners of limited liability partnerships with protection from liabilities of the partnership.
-To address this deficiency, S.B.
-555 amended TRPA section 3.08 to bring the Texas statute more in line with the laws of other jurisdictions relating to limited liability partnerships, in particular the liability of partners of a limited liability partnership for contractual obligations.
-TRPA section 3.08(a), as amended, provides that, except for liability for errors, omissions, negligence, incompetence or malfeasance committed by, or attributed to, a partner in a registered limited liability partnership, a partner will not be individually liable, directly or indirectly, by contribution, indemnity or otherwise, for the debts and obligations of the partnership incurred while the partnership is a registered limited liability partnership.
-735 The TBOC affords LLP partners the same protection, although the TBCA in referring to the LLP has dropped the "registered" in limited liability partnership and refers to an LLP as a limited liability partnership..
-736 This provision, however, does not apply to the liability of a partnership to pay its debts and obligations out of partnership property, the liability of a partner, if any, imposed by law or contract independently of the partner's status as a partner, or the manner in which service of citation or other civil process may be served in an action against the partnership.
+3. 1997 Amendment to Limit Contract Liabilities.
+Although Texas was the first jurisdiction in the nation to permit the creation of LLPs, TRPA lagged behind other jurisdictions in providing partners of LLPs with protection from liabilities of the partnership.
+To address this deficiency, 1997 S.B.
+555 amended TRPA section 3.08 in 1997 to bring the Texas statute more in line with the laws of other jurisdictions relating to LLPs, in particular the liability of partners of an LLP for contractual obligations.
+TRPA section 3.08(a), as so amended, provided that, except for liability for errors, omissions, negligence, incompetence or malfeasance committed by, or attributed to, a partner in an LLP, a partner will not be individually liable, directly or indirectly, by contribution, indemnity or otherwise, for the debts and obligations of the partnership incurred while the partnership is an LLP.765

-A new subsection (5) was added to TRPA section 3.08(a)737 to provide that in the case of a registered limited liability partnership, the limitations of liability provided in section 3.08(a) will prevail over other parts of TRPA regarding the liability of partners, their chargeability for the debts and obligations of the partnership and their obligations regarding contributions and indemnity.

-The amendment to TRPA section 3.08 relating to limitation of liability of partners of a limited liability partnership did not impair the obligations under a contract existing before the effective date of S.B.
-555.738 Thus, the partners of an LLP which was subject to a long-term lease entered into prior to September 1, 1997 remained personally liable for those lease obligations notwithstanding the amendment of TRPA section 3.08, although they would be
+A new subsection (5) was added to TRPA section 3.08(a) by 1997 S.B.
+555766 to provide that in the case of an LLP, the limitations of liability provided in section 3.08(a) will prevail over other parts of TRPA regarding the liability of partners, their chargeability for the debts and obligations of the partnership and their obligations regarding contributions and indemnity.
+The amendment to TRPA section 3.08 relating to limitation of liability of partners of an LLP did not impair the obligations under a contract existing before the effective date of 1997 S.B.
+555.767 Thus, the partners of an LLP which was subject to a long-term lease entered into prior to September 1, 1997 remained personally liable for those lease obligations